MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/toggles.md

 ---
-Description: The toggle switch represents a physical switch that allows users to turn things on or off.
+description: The toggle switch represents a physical switch that allows users to turn things on or off.
 title: Guidelines for toggle switch controls ms.assetid: 753CFEA4-80D3-474C-B4A9-555F872A3DEF
 label: Toggle switches